Being convicted of a traffic offence can lead to a number of penalties, including disqualification from driving and heavy fines.

 - Negligent driving occasioning death or grievous bodily harm.

-- Speeding offences where the speed limit was exceeded by more than 30 k/ph.
+- Speeding offences where the speed limit was exceeded by more than 30 kph (where it is determined by a court).

 - Driving while disqualified.